JacobSamro/ngx-spellchecker/readme.md

 Simple Spellchecker
 ===================

-> A simple and fast spellchecker for Angular
+> A simple spellchecker for Angular

 Features